paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 In subsec. (k), “chapters 1 to 11 of title 40 and division C (except sections 3302, 3307(e), 3501(b), 3509, 3906, 4710, and 4711) of subtitle I of title 41” substituted for “the Federal Property and Administrative Services Act of 1949 ([40 U.S.C.
 471](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section471&num=0&edition=prelim) et seq.)” on authority of Pub.
 L. 107–217, § 5(c), Aug.
 21, 2002, 116 Stat.
 1303, which Act enacted Title 40, Public Buildings, Property, and Works, and Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.

 #### Prior Provisions
-Provisions similar to those in this section were contained in [section 2281 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2281&num=0&edition=prelim), Appendix, War and National Defense, prior to repeal by Pub.
+Provisions similar to those in this section were contained in section 2281 of the former Appendix to Title 50, War and National Defense, prior to repeal by Pub.
 L. 103–337, § 3412(a).

 #### Amendments
 2011—Pub.
 L. 111–351 substituted “Administrator” for “Director” wherever appearing.